vsis/webhook-handler/README.md

 jenkins_token = ""
 ```

-Then set a secret for your github repository.
+Then, set a secret for your github repository.
 Read more here: https://developer.github.com/webhooks/securing/

 You should set `Payload URL` to `${your_server}/github`, and Content Type to `application/json`

-The same secret should be set in `setting.py`:
+The same secret should be set in `settings.py`:

 ```
-secret = ""
-check_signature = True
+secret = "example secret. use a randomly generated string, plz" check_signature = True
 ```